MarwanAlsoltany/centum/README.md

   'pack': ( // the key ('pack') is required and used in mixins, must stay like this.
     'name': 'pack', // value ('pack') is used as pack class-name.
     'map': ( // the key ('map') is required and used in mixins, must stay like this.
-      'xs': 36em, // the key ('xs') is used as breakpoint in class-names, value is used as width.
+      'xs': 36em, // the key ('xs') is used as breakpoint in class-names, the value (36em) is used as width.
       ...
     ),
     'responsive': true, // controls wether media queries (responsive classes) should be generated.